vfr750y/stock-dashboard/upgrade.md

 }
 ```

-4. Rewriting State Management & HelpersRather than listening to local mutation changes through a global useEffect mapped to localStorage, change your state architecture to read directly from the cloud on mount, and write changes via API transactions.Data Fetching (useEffect Update)
+# 4. Rewriting State Management & Helpers

+Rather than listening to local mutation changes through a global useEffect mapped to localStorage, change your state architecture to read directly from the cloud on mount, and write changes via API transactions.Data Fetching (useEffect Update)

 ```JavaScript
 useEffect(() => {